-In 1903 Wilsdorf moved to London, where he said that he worked for a ‘good watchmaking firm’ which by 1946, when he wrote the Vade Mecum, had long since closed down.
-The name of this firm is not mentioned but it seems likely that it was one of the companies that imported Swiss watches and sold them to British retailers.
-Given the connection between Cuno Korten and Baer, Bechmann & Co.
-Ltd., it seems quite likely that Baer, Bechmann was the London company alluded to by Wilsdorf, and the date of the disappearance of that company in 1913 would fit his statement in 1946 that they had long since closed down.
+In 1903 Wilsdorf moved to London, where he said that he worked for an unnamed but “good watchmaking firm” which by 1946, when he wrote the Vade Mecum, had long since closed down.
+The name of this firm is not mentioned but it seems likely that it was one of the Swiss companies that imported Swiss watches and sold them to British retailers.
+In Wilsdorf's obituary, the Journal de Genève says the company was based in Neuchâtel.

-In the beginning Wilsdorf & Davis did not concentrate solely on the top end watches that Rolex would later become known for.
+In the beginning Wilsdorf & Davis did not concentrate solely, or even at all, on the top end watches that Rolex would later become known for.
 They imported a wide range of items that could be sold at different price points.
-Their first speciality was a travelling watch, called a portfolio watch, cased in fine quality leather.
-The wristwatches that they imported from Aegler were their ‘top of the range’ items.
-When the name Rolex was introduced it was reserved for use on Aegler lever watches, although even these were sometimes made with only seven jewels rather than fully jewelled with 15 or more.
+In the Vade Mecum Wilsdorf says their first speciality was a travelling watch, called a portfolio watch, cased in fine quality leather.
+Wilsdorf also says that in 1905 he placed a large order for wristwatches with Aegler, a company that he had become aware of when he was working in La Chaux-de-Fonds.

-Wilsdorf & Davis also bought watches from other manufacturers, and not always lever quality.
+Wilsdorf & Davis also bought watches from other manufacturers, and not always of lever quality.
 Watches with cylinder escapement movements are seen with the W&D sponsor's mark, indicating that they were imported by Wilsdorf & Davis, although these were never branded with the Rolex name.
 The cylinder escapement was mass produced by the Swiss watch industry in the nineteenth century.
 It was cheap and robust, but inferior to the lever escapement.

 W&D Sponsor's Mark

-Wilsdorf in all likelihood thought of them as simple commodities from the import of which he could take a financial profit but no pride – they could equally well have been grain or sugar or any other commodity.
+Wilsdorf in all likelihood thought of the items he imported as simple commodities from the import of which he could take a financial profit but no pride – they could equally well have been grain or sugar or any other commodity.
 But seeing watch cases stamped with the W&D mark would naturally have caused him some pride, here was some way that the goods that he dealt with would be recognised, which would create a reputation for his business.
 And a good reputation is valuable, something to be nurtured and cared for.

 Wilsdorf and Early Wristwatches

-He thought there would be a better trade in wristwatches than pocket watches, partly because they were more prone to damage (and therefore need replacement), and partly because, unlike a pocket watch that was handed down from generation to generations, wristwatches would be fashionable items that would be personable to their wearer, who would also want to have two or three to go with different outfits.
+He thought there would be a better trade in wristwatches than pocket watches, because they were more prone to damage (and therefore need replacement), and because, unlike a pocket watch that was handed down from generation to generations, wristwatches would be fashionable items that would be personal to their wearer, who would also want to have two or three different wristwatches to go with different outfits.

-In 1905, soon after founding his firm in London, Wilsdorf went to Bienne to see Hermann Aegler and placed the largest order for wristwatches ever seen at that time.
+Wilsdorf says that in 1905, soon after founding his firm in London, went to Bienne to see Hermann Aegler and placed the largest order for wristwatches ever seen at that time.
 Wilsdorf says that the first wristwatches produced under this arrangement were for men's and ladies' wear in silver cases with leather straps.

-Britannic Bracelet.
-Thanks to www.historyworld.co.uk.
+Harrop Britannic Bracelet.
 Click image to enlarge.

-In the Vade Mecum Wilsdorf says ‘Next came the idea of expanding bracelets, which an important jewellery firm invented and launched in about 1906.
-This too won the approval of our British clientele ... [and] became increasingly popular throughout the Empire.’
+In the Vade Mecum Wilsdorf says “Next came the idea of expanding bracelets, which an important jewellery firm invented and launched in about 1906.
+This too won the approval of our British clientele ... [and] became increasingly popular throughout the Empire.”

-Wilsdorf rode the success of the Britannic bracelet, remarking that ‘... both a new fashion and a great commercial success sprang from an apparently foolhardy idea.
-Soon we were placing orders for tens of thousands of pieces ...’
+Wilsdorf rode the success of the Britannic bracelet, remarking that “... both a new fashion and a great commercial success sprang from an apparently foolhardy idea.
+Soon we were placing orders for tens of thousands of pieces ...”
 So the early success of Rolex was, in part at least, due to Harrop's Britannic bracelet.